informalsystems/hermes/guide/src/keys.md

     hermes keys list <OPTIONS>

 DESCRIPTION:
-    list keys configured on a chain
+    List keys configured on a chain

 POSITIONAL ARGUMENTS:
     chain_id                  identifier of the chain